AyeniAmanda/AyeniAmanda/README.md

 - 👋 Hi, I’m @AyeniAmanda
 - 👀 I’m interested in software enginerring and data science
 - 🌱 I’m currently learning java, python and power bi
-- 💞️ I’m looking to collaborate on java  projects and python projects for data science
+- 💞️ I’m looking to collaborate on java  projects
 - 📫 How to reach me amandaayeni32@gmail.com or amanda.ayeni@decagon.dev

 <!---